 This article explores key considerations, dynamics, and trends in the carbon accounting industry that will shape its future.
 The below diagram by Sapphire Ventures maps out complementary industries including carbon offsetting and climate analytics.
 But we’ll focus on the dynamics primarily dedicated to carbon accounting.

 Source: Sapphire Ventures – Decarbonizing the Future blogpost in October 2021

 Evaluating what a carbon accounting firm offers starts with understanding net-zero.
-The concept of net-zero pledges emerged following the 2015 Paris Agreement, at which the United Nations' established the goal to keep global mean temperature rise below 1.5C.
+The concept of net-zero pledges emerged following the 2015 Paris Agreement, at which the United Nations' Intergovernmental Panel on Climate Change established the goal to keep global mean temperature rise below 1.5C.
 In guiding pledge implementation, the IPCC published a Special Report in 2018 that introduced net-zero.

 Net-zero represents the process of reducing greenhouse gases by producing less and removing gases already in the atmosphere.
 This concept can be adopted by any organization.
 According to the organization Science Based Targets, in 2019, net-zero pledges covered 16% of the global economy.
 As of early 2023, this figure has reached 92%.

 However, someone has to keep track of what’s happening in the atmosphere if society wants to ensure net-zero as a whole.
 This was highlighted in 2021 by a Washington Post analysis that revealed global emissions were underreported between 8.5 to 13.3 billion tons a year.
 For scale, this amount equates to the total emissions of the US on the low end or China on the high end.

 Analysis revealed global emissions were underreported by 8.5 to 13.3 billion tons a year.